 The Session Men

 The older guys were Eric Ford, Brian Dayley, Ernie Sheer, Judd Proctor, Jack Llewelyn, Ike Isaacs, Roland Shaw, Dave Goldberg, and to many more to name.
-All of the older guys had their Gibson L5‘s or Epiphone Emperor‘s, De Angelico‘s, Guild‘s, and other exotic guitars.
-All of them full bodied with a separate pickup attached to the instrument.
-Vick Flick had a Fender Stratocaster, possibly the 1st solid body guitar on the session scene.
+All of the older guys had their Gibson L5‘s or Epiphone Emperor‘s, De Angelico‘s, Guild‘s, and other exotic Guitars.
+All of them full-bodied with a separate pick-up attached to the instrument.
+Vick Flick had a Fender Stratocaster, possibly the 1st solid-body guitar on the Session scene.

 Big Jim Sullivan

 Eric Ford was a mentor to Big Jim Sullivan from the start.
 Every time he was on a Session with Eric he would help him with either reading or how to behave.
 We both played in a Group with pianist Reg Guest.
 It was called the ‘Nashville 5‘.
 We were on a Radio Program called ‘Cool Spot‘ every week and we did a lot of instrumentals.
 Jim played a lot of Chet Atkins arrangements.
 Reg did the backings for these pieces.
 Eric played Gibson ES-335 on these Sessions but later he bought a 6 string Bass Guitar.
 It was the time of the clicky Bass lines and Eric would enhance the main Bass laid down by Alan Weighle who was possibly the 1st Electric Bassist in England.